 1. Temperature Control Gear

-If you decide to invest in a contemporary coffee maker, choose one with a temperature control option that can be adjusted to stay within the optimal range.
+If you decide to invest in a contemporary coffee maker, choose one with a temperature control option that can be adjusted to stay within the optimal range of 195°F–205°F, as recommended by the Specialty Coffee Association (SCA).

 2. Preheating Essentials

-Always preheat your equipment, such as the carafe, filter, and machine itself, to ensure that the temperature remains stable throughout the brewing process.
-It’s important to remember that cold surfaces will also cause water temperatures to dip too low, resulting in a weak brew.
+Always preheat your equipment, such as the carafe, filter, and machine itself, to ensure that the temperature remains stable throughout the brewing process. (preheating protocols, recommended by the SCA for thermal consistency) Cold surfaces can cause water temperatures to dip too low, resulting in a weak brew.

-A cold coffee mug is not that important to be preheated, if anything, your beverage will be cooled off faster, so you don’t burn your tongue, or desensitize your taste buds.
+A cold coffee mug is not crucial to preheat; if anything, your beverage will cool off faster, preventing burns or desensitizing your taste buds. (preheating protocols, recommended by the SCA for thermal consistency)

 3. Measuring Temperature Accurately

 If you don’t have access to temperature-controlled gear, use a digital thermometer to measure the temperature during brewing.
-This way, you can determine if it’s within range (195°F–205°F).
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) This way, you can ensure it’s within the ideal range of 195°F–205°F.

-As we mentioned elsewhere in this article, a variable temperature kettle is the best.
-But if you want to use a regular kettle, you need to have a way to estimate the water temperature, or use a kitchen thermometer.
+As mentioned elsewhere in this article, a variable temperature kettle is optimal.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) However, if you use a regular kettle, you should estimate the water temperature or use a kitchen thermometer.

 5. Altitude Adjustment